-11. - (1) Where pigs are kept in a building they shall be kept on, or have access at all times to, a lying area which is clean, comfortable and does not adversely affect them, and either has well-maintained dry bedding or is well-drained.

-(2) Where bedding is provided, this must be clean, dry and not harmful to the pigs.
+- 11. (1) Where pigs are kept in a building they shall be kept on, or have access at all times to, a lying area which is clean, comfortable and does not adversely affect them, and is well-drained or well maintained with dry bedding. - (2) Where bedding is provided, this must be clean, dry and not harmful to the pigs.